Six lives lost every day

 The first campaign of its kind

-Every family we can support, every stillbirth we can help try to prevent, is the driving goal.
+Still Six Lives set out with a clear mission.
+Every family we could support, every stillbirth we could help try to prevent, was our driving goal.

 Creative ideation and direction